onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-We call the [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method on the *allClicks* array that joins all the items into a single string, separated by the string passed as the function parameter, which in our case is an empty space.
+We call the [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method on the `allClicks` array that joins all the items into a single string, separated by the string passed as the function parameter, which in our case is an empty space.

 ### Conditional rendering

-Let's modify our application so that the rendering of the clicking history is handled by a new <i>History</i> component:
+Let's modify our application so that the rendering of the clicking history is handled by a new `History` component:

 ```js
 // highlight-start